aheil/cse-theme/README.md

 # Jekyll theme for lecture notes <!-- omit in toc -->

-This theme was devloped for one of my courses, you can view the course (and thus this theme) [here](https://chauff.github.io/Web-Teaching/).
+This Jekyll theme was devloped for one of my courses, you can view the course (and thus this theme) [here](https://chauff.github.io/Web-Teaching/).
+Jekyll is a static site generator for static sites that can be used to customize ones' GitHub Pages.

 This Jekyll theme is built on top of [Minima](https://github.com/jekyll/minima), Jekyll's default theme.
 Only the necessary files were kept, the rest was stripped from the repo.